Curious as to how long your project will take?

 - Font(s) – either built in or custom (purchase price added onto invoice)

-- Images as JPGs, with correct size and resolution as per design
+- Images as PNGs, Graphics as SVGs, with correct size and resolution as per design

 - Margins (per section, if different)